Fatal Car Accidents

 CONTACT AN ATLANTA ATTORNEY EXPERIENCED IN HELPING ACCIDENT VICTIMS

 When a person or entity kills someone through their negligent behavior, Georgia law can be used to hold them accountable for their actions.
 But this is possible only if a qualified family member chooses to pursue a claim in court.
-If you have lost a loved one in a crash, Atlanta auto accident lawyer Terrence R. Bethune can guide you through the process of determining who is at fault and pursuing that defendant for compensation.
-Call (404) 875-7800 or visit our contact page to schedule a free case evaluation.
+If you have lost a loved one in a crash, Atlanta personal injury lawyer Terrence R. Bethune can guide you through the process of determining who is at fault and pursuing that defendant for compensation.
+Call 1-800-INJURED or visit our contact page to schedule a free case evaluation.